easly1989/primevideo-to-simkl-csv-exporter/README.md

 - **Large Watch Histories**:
   - Processing may take time (1-2 items/second)
   - API rate limits are automatically handled

+- **WebDriver Issues**:
+  - Ensure ChromeDriver/GeckoDriver is installed and in PATH
+  - Verify installation:
+    ```bash
+    chromedriver --version  # Should output version
+    ```
+  - Run WebDriver manually before starting the app:
+    - ChromeDriver: `chromedriver --port=4444`
+    - GeckoDriver: `geckodriver --port 4444`
+  - Or specify WebDriver path in config.json:
+    ```json
+    "browser": {
+      "driver_path": "C:/path/to/chromedriver.exe"
+    }
+    ```
+  - If using Chrome, ensure Chrome browser is installed
+  - If using Firefox, ensure Firefox browser is installed

 - **Metadata Failures**:
   - Verify API keys are valid